DennisWu0/Adaptive-Document-Chunking-Size-Selection-Method-for-Retrieval-Enhanced-Large-Language-Models/README.md

 ### 4. Evaluation Metrics

-In our experiments, similarity scores between queries and retrieved documents are initially analyzed to understand the behavior of the retrieval model and its scoring characteristics.
+- In our experiments, similarity scores between queries and retrieved documents are initially analyzed to understand the behavior of the retrieval model and its scoring characteristics.
 However, similarity scores alone do not directly reflect retrieval effectiveness with respect to user relevance.
-Therefore, a second stage of evaluation is conducted using these metrics: Mean Average Precision (MAP), Mean Reciprocal Rank (MRR), and normalized Discounted Cumulative Gain (nDCG), to rigorously assess ranking quality and retrieval performance.
-For comparison, a baseline retrieval system is constructed, referred to as the Naive RAG system.
-This baseline uses a fixed chunk size, and for clarity in our evaluation, we denote its variants as Baseline-
+Therefore, a second stage of evaluation is conducted using these metrics: **Mean Average Precision (MAP)**, **Mean Reciprocal Rank (MRR)**, and **normalized Discounted Cumulative Gain (nDCG)**, to rigorously assess ranking quality and retrieval performance.

-512, Baseline-256, and Baseline-128, corresponding to the chunk size adopted in each setting.
+- For comparison, a baseline retrieval system is constructed, referred to as the **Naive RAG system**.
+This baseline uses a fixed chunk size, and for clarity in our evaluation, we denote its variants as Baseline-512, Baseline-256, and Baseline-128, corresponding to the chunk size adopted in each setting.
 This naming method allows us to directly compare the effectiveness of our proposed adaptive chunking approach against traditional fixed-size retrieval strategies.

 **Key Concepts:**